uninitiate/uninitiate.github.io/_posts/2024-11-10-Some-More-Stuff-In-My-Mind.md

 2. git add .
 3. git commit -m
 4. Git Pages via the GitHub GUI
+5. git auth login
+6. create personal token in Github GUI and added to the GCP Cloud Shell Editor
 5. git clone
 4. git push

+Full history from creating the misspelt Gitnub folder to this page is in the repo to view!